 The sooner you replenish with the right nutrients, the better your body will respond and recover.

 The body's cells are most receptive to re-nourishment in the first 30 minutes after intense activity - this is stage 1.
-Within 1-2 hours after, it is considered stage 2.
+Within 1-2 hours, it is considered stage 2.

 There are four main nutrients necessary for these critical recovery stages:

 - Antioxidants (especially vitamins C and E and beta-carotene);

 So, what's a good example of a post-exercise sports nutrition recovery meal plan?

 For stage 1, within 30 minutes after exercise, your body will need: